 Since creatine increases our exercise capacity, and exercise increases hormone release, it is expected that creatine should also indirectly increase the amounts of anabolic hormones produced while working out.

 Indeed, one recent study has possibly demonstrated this predicted effect.
 Surprisingly, however, in this study Growth Hormone release was observed in non-exercising subjects after ingesting creatine.
 In other words, just taking creatine was sufficient to increase Growth Hormone production.

 The Study: Six males were given a breakfast of 20 grams of creatine monohydrate dissolved in a half-liter of hot water.
 They were then told to relax and stay inactive for the rest of the morning.

 For six hours their blood was monitored at intervals for the presence of creatine and Growth Hormone.
 As expected, serum creatine levels rose within minutes of taking creatine monohydrate.

 Blood Growth Hormone levels, on the other hand, required about 2 hours before rising.
 This lag indicates that the release of Growth Hormone depends on other cellular events occurring first.

-This study suggests that creatine may have an anabolic property independent from its ability to increase exercise intensity.
+This study suggests that creatine may have an anabolic property independent of its ability to increase exercise intensity.

 This result may also explain why some studies have shown that muscle cells raised in “tissue culture” (outside of the animal in plastic dishes) increase their production of muscle proteins when exposed to creatine.